Ingredient Cost Calculator

 What should I double-check before trusting the answer?

-It does not include tax, spoilage, coupons, waste, or leftover value unless you include those costs yourself.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+The estimate is only as accurate as the package price, unit conversion, density, and recipe amount you enter.
+It does not include tax, spoilage, coupons, trim waste, evaporation, packaging, labor, overhead, delivery fees, or leftover value unless you include those costs yourself.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does ingredient density matter for cost?